infracost/docs/docs/infracost_cloud/guardrails.md

 When a pull request (PR) is blocked by a guardrail, the email notification will now include a link to the PR page in Infracost Cloud.
 From there (as shown below), you can review the cost estimate, see details of the triggered guardrail, and unblock the PR.

-If someone with admin access on GitHub overrides the guardrail and merges the PR, Infracost Cloud will send an additional email notification to the people subscribed to the guardrail.
+If someone with admin access on GitHub or GitLab overrides the guardrail and merges the PR, Infracost Cloud will send an additional email notification to the people subscribed to the guardrail.
 This provides everyone with visibility of the change, thus preventing surprises in the cloud bill.

 <img src={useBaseUrl("img/infracost-cloud/guardrails/unblock-pr.png")} alt="Unblock pull requests" />